Graduate Courses & Programs

 Write a thesis and lay the foundation for doctoral studies.

-Regardless of whether you are looking to become an expert educator, a school board administrator, a research leader or a program evaluator, our graduate programs will prepare you to have a positive impact.
+Regardless of whether you are looking to become an expert educator, a research leader or a program evaluator, our graduate programs will prepare you to have a positive impact.

 What Graduate Programs are Offered in Education at Bishop’s